 Step one is to realize that the creation and implementation of legal operations should not be done by accident.
 While defining a comprehensive operations strategy doesn’t happen overnight, it’s worth the effort.
-Not defining an operations strategy will lead to a hodge podge of ad hoc procedures that take more time and create more problems than they solve.
+Not defining an operations strategy will lead to a hodgepodge of ad hoc procedures that take more time and create more problems than they solve.

 Step two is to take stock of what your department really does.
 No two departments are exactly alike.
 Although we all do legal, some teams focus almost exclusively on contracts with very little work from other areas.
 And not all contracts have the same focus – a company with a large sales force and dozens of products is bound to have some complex process requirements.
 A company that purchases a lot, may have the bargaining power to require their templates and follow pretty strict policies.
-Other teams don’t do a lot of contracts, but may have a high focus on employment issues and litigation.
-Others are intense into corporate work.
+Other teams don’t do a lot of contracts but may have a high focus on employment issues and litigation.
+Others are intense in corporate work.
 Depending on the needs of your company and the strengths of your internal teams, your process will be different than your colleagues by necessity.
 Rank the top 5 types of issues that your department spends its time on, this is where you should initially focus on creating some operational efficiencies.

 Step three is probably the most depressing one.
 Once you’ve identified where your team spends the most time, you have to look at what is working in those areas and what isn’t.
 You’ll find some easy low hanging fruit – Do you have to spend days tracking down necessary approvals, making it take twice as long to review a contract?
 Does your integration team move too fast for your corporate team to keep up?
 More complicated concerns are identified by the smaller issues that add up – Are you still getting hallway requests for legal advice?
-Does contract review requests or revisions get lost in your email?
+Do contract review requests or revisions get lost in your email?
 Do you stress about missing IP registration deadlines?

 Step four is the most fun, but can also be frustrating.
 Now that you have your big issue types and their big flaws, think about tools and processes you can put in place to ease the burden.
 Almost every department starts out with group emails and excel spreadsheets.
-While these technically work, they’re not scalable with growth of the team or the volume.
+While these techniques work, they’re not scalable with the growth of the team or the volume.
 Others find using a combination of software or tools tailored to specific issue types can ease the individual burdens.
-With this approach, there is some efficiency lost in collaborating between the tools, but most things are tracked and potentially automated.
-Ideally you can use a tool like ALOE that integrates all the software you prefer or offers an all-in-one solution that tackles every issue type in your top 5.
+With this approach, there is some efficiency loss in collaborating between the tools, but most things are tracked and potentially automated.
+Ideally, you can use a tool like ALOE that integrates all the software you prefer or offers an all-in-one solution that tackles every issue type in your top 5.